B.D.S. Song/Dance Flash Mob

 Assign clear working group roles (for writing lyrics, choreography, scouting location, back-up planning, planning distribution, etc.)

 Set a date, time, and location.
 Things to consider: When can the most participants be present?
 When is the store or staging area most busy with people?
-What time will draw out media?
+What time will draw the most media?

 Build a time-line leading up to your action, incorporating all the sections below.